zk4x/zyx/zyx-core/README.md

 # zyx-core

 Core crate of zyx machine learning library.
+This is used by devices, or if you want to write custom modules and need to import [Backend] trait.

 # Cargo features